DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

     Where:
     - *CLIENT_SECRET* is listed in your ODM Application, section **General** / **Client Credentials**

-    The following 4 files are generated into the `output` directory :
+    The following four files are generated into the `output` directory:

-    - webSecurity.xml is containing the mapping between liberty J2EE ODM roles and Azure AD groups and users :
+    - webSecurity.xml contains the mapping between Liberty J2EE ODM roles and Keycloak groups and users:
       * rtsAdministrators/resAdministrators/resExecutors ODM roles are given to the CLIENT_ID (which is seen as a user) to manage the client-credentials flow
-    - openIdWebSecurity.xml is containing 2 openIdConnectClient liberty configuration :
+    - openIdWebSecurity.xml contains two openIdConnectClient Liberty configurations:
-      * for the web access to Decision Center an Decision Server consoles using userIdentifier="preferred_username" with the Authorization Code flow
+      * for web access to Decision Center an Decision Server consoles using userIdentifier="preferred_username" with the Authorization Code flow
       * for the rest-api call using userIdentifier="preferred_username" with the client-credentials flow
-    - openIdParameters.properties is configuring several features like allowed domains, logout and some internal ODM openid features
+    - openIdParameters.properties configures several features like allowed domains, logout, and some internal ODM openid features

 3. Create the Keycloak authentication secret